eltoroit/et-oauth/Readme.md

 - Create the SSL certificates
 - Create the Salesforce Scratch org

 Once the repo is cloned, you can open the Salesforce folder in VS code and create a scratch org.
-If you also want to execute the web server locally, then open the Heroku project in a separate VS Code window.
-If you prefer to run the web application in Heroku, then you can use the Heroku button I provide below.
+If you also want to execute the web server locally, then open the Webserver project in a separate VS Code window.
+If you prefer to run the web application in Heroku, then you can use the Heroku button provided.

 ## Generate the SSL certificates